jamiebeach/Learning-2024/BLOG.md

+## January-11
+---
+This morning, I got through another hour of the AI-102 learning path.
+More delving into the natural language processing capabilities in Azure.
+I do wonder, however, if a number of these capabilites are really as significant as they may have been in previous years.
+NLP and language understanding have taken a sharp turn with ChatGPT and transformer based models in the last couple of years.
+So much so that larger LLMs are able to handle many of the more discrete capabilities that are built out in PaaS capabilities like the Azure AI Services...
+I dunno.. just a thought.

 ## January-10
 ---
 I saw some tweets this morning about how GPT-4 is getting increasingly "lazy" and some innacuracies or unfinished responses being observed more often.
 In response, some people suggested running LLMs like [Mistral 7B](https://mistral.ai/news/announcing-mistral-7b/) which is touted as the best 7B open source model available to date.
 Some people then responded that it isn't possible to run this without high vram, but that is incorrect.
 It's possible to run quantized versions of Mistral without any vram.
 As a test, I used [LM Studio](https://lmstudio.ai/) and was able to get some answers to some non-intuitive problems and the performance was quite quick when using the right version of Mistral.